robweber/face-finder/README.md

 ## Install

 The target system here is Windows.
 If you want to run on other systems where Python is already installed simply clone the repo and install the dependencies.
-For Windows download [embedded Python](https://www.python.org/downloads/windows/) (tested on 3.10) and clone a copy of the respository.
+For Windows download [embedded Python](https://www.python.org/downloads/windows/) (tested on 3.10) and clone a copy of the repository.
 Extract the full embedded Python source code into the `face-finder` folder in a sub folder named `python`.
 You should have a folder structure that looks like the following:

 ```
 python/